Arterial Blood Gas (ABG)

 How is this test done?

 You can get an ABG analysis done at a hospital, lab, or surgical center.
 An ABG requires a blood sample.
-For this test, blood is drawn from an artery – usually in the wrist, arm, or groin – rather than from a vein.
+For this test, blood is drawn from an artery—usually in the wrist, arm, or groin—rather than from a vein.
+Arteries are used because they carry more oxygen than veins.

 Does this test pose any risks?

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
-Because the blood is drawn from the artery in your wrist or groin, it may be more painful than getting blood drawn from your arm..
-You may have to press on the puncture spot for five minutes or more to stop the bleeding.
-Medications that slow blood clotting, such as aspirin and Coumadin (warfarin), may also cause increased bleeding from the puncture site.
+Because the blood is drawn from the artery in your wrist or groin, it may be more painful than getting blood drawn from your arm.
+Sometimes you may get a local pain reliever to prevent discomfort when the blood is drawn.
+Complications are rare, but sometimes ongoing bleeding, bruising, and injury to the blood vessel can occur.
+You may have to press on the puncture spot for 5 minutes or more to stop the bleeding.
+Medicines that slow blood clotting, such as aspirin and warfarin, may also cause increased bleeding from the puncture site.
+It is very important to let your healthcare provider know if you are taking these medicines.

 What might affect my test results?

-Smoking, inhaling secondhand smoke, having a fever, or breathing quickly can affect the test results.
+How far you live above sea level can affect your results.
+Your blood oxygen goes down as your elevation goes up.
+Smoking, inhaling secondhand smoke, having a fever, or breathing quickly can also affect the test results.

 How do I get ready for this test?

 You don't need to do anything to prepare for the test.
 If you are afraid of needles, try to stay calm because breathing rapidly may affect your test results.
-Tell your health care provider if you take medications that affect how your blood clots.
+Tell your healthcare provider if you take medicines that affect how your blood clots.
+Also be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
+This includes medicines that don’t need a prescription and any illicit drugs you may use.